Flag This Hub

 INGREDIENTS

 • 1 Number 10 Can (14 to 16 oz) diced spicy Tomatoes - Mexican, Italian, or Chile-Ready are available.
 Or, peel and chop a large tomato, place in a bowl, and add salt and pepper to taste.
 I also like cilantro in mine.
-Set aside.
+Set the chopped tomato aside.

 • 1 Pound of your favorite pasta Noodles - like elbows, penne, or bow ties.
 Try a spinach-based or tomato-based pasta if you like.
 I like the green pasta with the red diced tomatoes above.
 If you use red and green, you can even use this for Christmastime meals.